Liberatys/Sento/README.md

 ## What Sento can be used for

 The first thing that comes to mind the setup procedure for a new employee in the company.
-Install Sento on his computer and run a precompiled list of installations on your own plugins.
+Install Sento on his computer and run a fixed list of installations on your own plugins.

-In the beginning, the tool was only ment for MacOs.
-But now some hours into the project, I have given up that.
+In the beginning, the tool was only meant for MacOs.
+But now some hours into the project, I gave up on that.
 Sento can be used on any platform, that supports ruby and has people writing plugins for.

+## Usage

+After the installation of Sento in your system and the setup of a file with the accepted format for Sento.

+You can execute all plugin calls with the following command:

+	Sento -i formated_plugin_calls -o output_file_for_log -p plugin_file

 ## Features